Last updated: November 23, 2020

-- There continues to be a State of Calamity in Madeira with additional entry requirements listed below.
+- There continues to be a State of Emergency in Madeira with additional entry requirements listed below.

-Under the State of Calamity, the Portuguese Government can impose obligatory quarantine for individuals infected with COVID-19 and individuals deemed by health officials to require special medical observation.
+Under the State of Emergency, the Portuguese Government can impose obligatory quarantine for individuals infected with COVID-19 and individuals deemed by health officials to require special medical observation.

 - Passengers arriving to Portugal without a negative COVID 19 test results are subject to refusal of entry and/or mandatory testing at the cost of the passenger as well as quarantine until the results of the test.

 - All persons arriving to Madeira, to include U.S. citizens, are subject to one of the following: present a negative COVID-19 test in the last 72 hours, submit to a test upon arrival and isolate until the results are received, self-isolate for a 14-day period, or return to their point of departure.

 - For the nearest testing facility or if you have been in contact with an infected person and/ or are experiencing symptoms consult Portuguese health authorities (SNS) using the Portuguese COVID-19 Health Hotlines:

 - Mainland Portugal – (+ 351) 808 24 24 24 (Press 9 for English)

 - Azores – (+351) 808 24 60 24